ts-dev-inc/ts.dev/style.md

 ### Submitting Changes {#changes-discuss}

 Still interested?
-Changes to the style guide are led by the community, decided broadly by consensus of those interested.
+Changes to the style guide are led by the community, finding the consensus of those interested, however the final decision is made by the maintainers of the repository.

 1. Create a PR changing the style guide with your proposed language.
 1. Send a PR for https://github.com/ts-dev-inc/ts.dev/blob/main/style.md.